Syncopy, Legendary Pictures, Warner Bros.

 Arthur is willing to take risks

 because, like many who have developed talents within dreams, he is an adrenalin junkie and a thief.
-Cobb is neither, but he was taught by the man that first discovered the ability to jump into other people's dreams, Dr. Miles (Michael Caine: BATMAN BEGINS, THE DARK KNIGHT).
+Cobb is neither, but he was taught by the man that first discovered the ability to jump into other people's dreams, Dr. Miles (Michael Caine: BATMAN BEGINS, THE DARK KNIGHT, THE PRESTIGE).
 Dr. Miles created the ability to help people.
 His ace student became a fugitive from the law and now performs heists.
 The reason Cobb needs such a great amount of money is to fight his case in court for a crime he almost surely did commit.
 At stake are his two children, well protected by their grandparents but out of his reach.
 Cobb's wife Mal, is dead.

 The extraction job Cobb and Arthur pull goes horribly wrong and their